JuliaPluto/pluto-developer-instructions/README.md

 First, git clone the package somehwere, say `~/dev/Pluto.jl/`.

-Next, open this folder in VS Code/Atom (we use VS Code), and make sure that you have a nice programming environment for Git, Julia and JavaScript. _But since you are interested in Pluto, we probably don't need to tell you that!_ 😚
+Next, open this folder in VS Code, and [install the "Workspace recommended extensions"](https://user-images.githubusercontent.com/6933510/164228366-610cb2b2-619a-4cb5-a3bb-76d024e9cba3.png).
+Make sure that you have a nice programming environment for Git, Julia and JavaScript. _But since you are interested in Pluto, we probably don't need to tell you that!_ 😚

 Pluto is an IDE, so we will also create a clean package environment to use it in: